Tomoki108/burny/README.md

 # Burny 🐶

-Burny is a burn-up chart management application designed to help dev teams track and manage their projects progress efficiently.
+Burny is a burn-up chart management application designed to help scrum teams track and manage their projects progress efficiently.

 ## Project Structure